sthoman/firstPrice/README.md

 # firstPrice
-First price sealed bid auctions
+first price sealed bid auctions on the ethereum blockchain